Capital Steez Dies – Today in Hip-Hop

-2012: One year ago, Brooklyn Native and Pro Era rapper Jamal Dewar a.k.a Capital STEEZ passed away.
-He was one of the founding members of Pro Era, and one of the prominent faces of Brooklyn’s movement Beast Coast (consisting of Pro Era, The Underachievers and Flatbush Zombies).
+2012: Seven years ago to the day, Brooklyn native and Pro Era rapper Jamal Dewar, also known as Capital Steez, passed away.
+He was one of the founding members of Pro Era and one of the prominent faces of Brooklyn's movement, Beast Coast, which consists of Pro Era, The Underachievers and Flatbush Zombies.

-STEEZ released his solo project, AmeriKKKan Korruption, on April 7, 2012 producing hits like “Survival Tactics” with Joey Bada$$ and “Free the Robots.”
-The release date, which is also the seventh day of the fourth month of the year, was in congruence with his fascination with the number 47.
-A number which Jamal felt was a perfect expression of balance in the world because it represented the struggle between the fourth chakra (the heart) and the seventh (the brain).
+Steez released his solo project, AmeriKKKan Korruption, on April 7, 2012, producing hits like "Survival Tactics," with Joey Bada$$ and “Free the Robots.”
+The release date, which is also the seventh day of the fourth month of the year, was in congruence with his fascination with the number 47, a number which Jamal felt was a perfect expression of balance in the world because it represented the struggle between the fourth chakra (the heart) and the seventh chakra (the brain).